Heaven664/tweeter/README.md

 # Tweeter Project

 **Tweeter** is a simple, single-page Twitter clone.
-**Tweeter** uses AJAX for making asynchronous http requests to the server.
+**Tweeter** uses AJAX for making asynchronous http requests to the server
 **Tweeter** provides responsive UI for different viewport width

 # Project Demo